fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-docker.md

 ### Create the Docker image

 A Docker image is a read-only template with instructions for creating a Docker container, like a template.
-Docker images also act as a the starting point when using Docker.
+Docker images also act as a starting point when using Docker.

 The starting point for our use-case is a Dockerfile, where all those "template instructions" are declared.